Gmail Operations: Reading, Responding, and Data Management Protocols

 Reading Emails in Gmail

-- The message will open in the same window.
+• The message content will render within the primary window.

 Opening Attachments Safely